salesforcecli/plugin-org/messages/create.md

 This command requires a username.
 Specify it with the -u parameter or with the "sfdx config:set defaultusername=<username>" command.

-# missingLicenseType

-The sandbox license type is required, but you didn't provide a value.
-Specify the license type in the sandbox definition file with the "licenseType" option, or specify the option as a name-value pair at the command-line.
-See https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_sandbox_definition.htm for more information.

 # dnsTimeout

 The sandbox was successfully created and authenticated.
 However, the sandbox DNS records aren't ready yet and so the sandbox may not be available.
 Run "org:list" and check if the sandbox is listed correctly.
 If it isn't listed, run "force:org:status" to view its status and, if necessary, authenticate to it again.
 If this issue happens frequently, try setting the SFDX_DNS_TIMEOUT environment variable to a larger number; the default value is 3 seconds.